Teaching assistant

 Working hours

 Working hours are typically during the school day, in term time, Monday to Friday.
-You may be required to work early mornings or after school if you're supporting additional activities, such as breakfast club or after school care.
+You may be required to work early mornings or after school if you're supporting additional activities, such as breakfast club and/or after school care.
 In addition to your hours of work, you may need to attend training days or parents' evenings.

 Some schools run activities over the summer that you could get involved in.
 This would usually be paid in addition to your normal salary.